rajannpatel/ubuntupbx/README.md

     <summary>Telnyx</summary>

+    <br>[Telnyx](https://telnyx.com) proxies all the RTP and UDPTL media streams through their network for observability into the quality of the RTP streams.

     ##### RTP and UDPTL ingress rule

-    [Telnyx](https://telnyx.com) proxies all the RTP and UDPTL media streams through their network for observability into the quality of the RTP streams.

     ```bash
     gcloud compute firewall-rules create allow-telnyx-rtp-udptl \